kkoutini/passt_hear21/README.md

 print(embed.shape)
 ```

-# Getting the Loggits/Class labels
+# Getting the Logits/Class Labels

 You can get the logits (before the sigmoid activation) for the 527 classes of audioset:
 ```pyton